 - Ask for a calculation of the distance from Tavistock to another place.

-The Online Parish Clerk scheme's representative for this parish is Linda Nelson who invites queries and lookup requests.
+The Online Parish Clerk scheme's representative for this parish is Deborah O'Brien who invites queries and lookup requests.
 (Resources: PR transcription - baptisms, marriages and burials 1614-1837; censuses.)
-NOTE: Linda Nelson is temporarily unavailable.
-All enquiries to be directed to Deborah O'Brien.

 Dartmoor Press Online Magazine's page for this parish (archived copy), with articles, transcriptions, publication details, etc. - highly recommended.